cugos/cugos.github.com/_posts/meetings/2014-01-15-cugos_monthly.markdown

 - [@githubuser](https://yoururl.com/) description to come...
 - [@cliffordsnow](https://github.com/cliffordsnow) Importing the rest of King County Addresses into OSM using HOTs Tasking Manager.
 With a short demo.
 - [@pkeum](https://github.com/keum) - Talk about potential idea of CUGOS presence (group workshop/presentations) at WAURISA conf may 12-14, 2014
 - Brian Dorsey and [Benson Kalahar](http://www.youtube.com/user/bensonk42/videos)  - They will talk to us about experience of using RC planes and quadcopters and generating mapping data.
+- [@svmatthews](https://github.com/svmatthews) wants to show some crazy CSS3 animations in respect to the potential CUGOS branding exercise.

 __Maybe:__